michael-xu-ecen/766-ppml/README.md

 ## repos
-Contains git submodules for each model implementation Visit each repositories README for installation and running instructions. iDash-2020, DPBFL, and GradAttack were all successfully setup and run.
+Contains git submodules for each model implementation.
+Visit each repositories README for installation and running instructions. iDash-2020, DPBFL, and GradAttack were all successfully setup and run.